 As a traveler who’s seen it all – from last-minute unpacking at security lines to breezing through checkpoints with ease – I understand how tricky it can be to know what is allowed in and prohibited from your carry-on.

-That’s why I’ve put together this straightforward guide.
-It lists everything you can bring in your hand luggage, helping you start your journey smoothly at the security checkpoint.
-Whether it’s your favorite hair gel, a handy Swiss Army knife, or a comforting snack, this article will navigate you through the do’s and don’ts of carry-on packing.
+That’s why I’ve put together this guide on everything you can bring in your hand luggage, helping you start your journey smoothly at the security checkpoint.

 Note: This guide is specifically tailored to TSA regulations for those flying from the United States, but remember, airport security rules can vary around the world.
 So if you’re flying from another country, it’s important to check the local regulations.